audreyfeldroy/cookiecutter-css/README.md

-# cookiecutter-jswidget
+# cookiecutter-css

-Cookiecutter for a generic JS front-end widget.
-Think jQuery plugin, but not jQuery-dependent.
+Cookiecutter for a generic CSS front-end widget.
+This is for pure CSS widgets that contain no JS.

 See https://github.com/audreyr/cookiecutter.

 * Free software: MIT license

-This is largely based on [jQuery Boilerplate](https://github.com/jquery-boilerplate/jquery-boilerplate), but without the jQuery dependency.
+This is largely based on [cookiecutter-jswidget](https://github.com/audreyr/cookiecutter-jswidget).

 ## Features

-* Does not require jQuery
-* Support for as many JS/front-end package managers as possible
+* Support for as many front-end package managers as possible
-* Grunt setup with TODO
+* Grunt setup with concat, cssmin, connect
 * Travis CI setup

 ## Status